GChristensen/enso-portable/platform/win32/VoiceCmd/readme.md

     D2["VOICECMD_HAS_SESSION_MONITOR=1"] -.-> PYD
 ```

+nanobind rather than pybind11 because pybind11 under `Py_LIMITED_API` triggers an
+internal compiler error on MSVC 14.44 (`CMakeLists.txt:61-67`).

+**On abi3, precisely:** `STABLE_ABI` is *forward*-compatible only. `Py_LIMITED_API`
+sets an API floor, but the binary is built against the headers of whichever
+interpreter CMake resolved — Enso's bundled Python — and will not load on an older
+one.
+It doesn't matter in practice: the `.pyd` only ever loads inside Enso's own
+interpreter.
+The header comment at `module.cpp:1-8` says the same.

 `build.ps1` is machine-independent by construction: Visual Studio and its bundled
 CMake are located with **vswhere**; the target interpreter is Enso's own bundled
-Python found *relative to the script*, passed as `-DPython_ROOT_DIR` (an embedded
+Python found relative to the script and passed as `-DPython_ROOT_DIR` (an
-distribution has no registry entry, so `find_package(Python)` cannot locate it
+embedded distribution has no registry entry, so `find_package(Python)` cannot
-otherwise); and nanobind — a build-time source dependency — is probed across
+find it otherwise); and nanobind is probed across candidate interpreters and
-candidate interpreters and otherwise auto-provisioned at a pinned version into
+auto-provisioned at a pinned version if absent.
-`build-msvc\.tools`.

 ```
 .\build.ps1              # incremental build + deploy